scrapinghub/portia/docs/examples.rst

 When crawling these sites with Portia, there are some best practices you should follow:

-	* Use the target categories as the start URL.
+	* Use the target categories as start pages.
 	* Use follow patterns to limit Portia to only visit category and article pages.

 This will prevent Portia from visiting unnecessary pages so you can crawl the items a lot faster.